 A women’s right to choose is everyone’s responsibility, not just feminists.
 Despite pervasive efforts by the ever-growing pro-life movement, Congress is able to succeed in narrowly passing healthcare reform that has the potential for tax-payer funded abortions.

-For the first time, a majority of Americans (51%) identify themselves as being pro-life with respect to the abortion debate, according to a Gallup poll.
+For the first time, in 2009, a majority of Americans (51%) identify themselves as being pro-life with respect to the abortion debate, according to a Gallup poll.
 Sadly, this crusade of what’s morally right fails to influence government policies.

 President Trump’s dangerous ultimatum to Planned Parenthood – halt abortions or lose $500 million in annual federal funding – will harm women, as the funds are only used for women’s health services, not abortion.